 Why Do I Cry After Acupuncture?

-Acupuncture triggers the body’s natural healing mechanisms, which include the release of both physical and emotional blockages.
-The nervous system shifts into a relaxed state, allowing emotions that have been buried—whether from stress, trauma, or unresolved grief—to surface.
+Acupuncture triggers the body’s natural healing mechanisms by nervous system regulation, meridian connection to emotions, and hormonal & neurotransmitter effects, which include the release of both physical and emotional blockages.
+The nervous system shifts into a relaxed state, allowing emotions that have been buried, whether from stress, trauma, or unresolved grief, to surface.
 This can lead to spontaneous crying, even if there is no immediate cause.

 Why Am I So Angry After Acupuncture?